-Experiential tourism is an alternative tour which is different to traditional tourism, adventure, Eco tourism that offers different activities and modalities in customs and traditions as opposed to commercial tourism.
+Experiential tourism in Cusco is an alternative tour.
+It is different to traditional tourism, adventure.
+Eco tourism that offers different activities and modalities in customs and traditions as opposed to commercial tourism.

 The tourism in recent times is fashionable because it is a way of offering their life of the Andean world people who come to visit and are lovers know more about our Andean Culture.